EugeneGIS/AGDAbook/docs/06-Exp_RF.md

 saveRDS(gwRF_LS, "gwRF_LS.rds")
 ```

-### Variable importance plot
+### Feature importance

 #### Global variable importance plot

-Based on the results of the GRF, we present a plot of the variable importance ranking for illustrative purposes.
+Based on the results of the GRF, we can plot of the variable importance ranking for illustrative purposes.
-Values came from "Global ML Model Summary" - "Importance.
+Values came from "Global ML Model Summary" --\> "Importance"

 ``` r